mqvallieres/mqvlab_website/content/_index.en.md

 ### Vision
-The lab will officially launch in September 2023.
+The lab officially launched in September 2023.
 Our research is driven by a combination of computional analyses to generate hypotheses and experimental work to describe biological functions. **We believe that studying RNA splicing will uncover new therapeutic avenues for cancer.
 We also believe that the role of RNA-binding proteins is heavily underestimated in